 Day 3 – Sigiriya Lions Rock & Local Culture Show

 We will spend the morning by visiting the Sigiriya Rock Fortress, also known as Mount Of Remembrance.
-We will get to climb and explore the wonders of this former cultural capital that is built on top of a 180 metre high granite rock know as ‘Lions Rock’.
+We will get to climb and explore the wonders of this former cultural capital that is built on top of a 180 metre high granite rock known as ‘Lions Rock’.
 On a small plateau about halfway up, you will come across the gateway which is in the form of an enormous lion which leads up to ancient graffiti and elaborate water gardens.
 After taking in some panoramic views, we will head back to Kandy and check into the hotel.

 Day 4 – Tea Plantations & Waterfalls